neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 ---

 :::{note}
-In this section we’ll look at some of the many methods for training spiking neural networks with either no attempt to use gradients, or only using gradients in a limited or constrained way.
+In this section we'll look at some of the many methods for training spiking neural networks with either no attempt to use gradients, or only using gradients in a limited or constrained way.
 :::

 ## Reservoir computing

-Let’s start with reservoir computing, also known as "liquid state machines" and "echo state networks" in different contexts.
+Let's start with reservoir computing, also known as "liquid state machines" and "echo state networks" in different contexts.

 In [this setup](#rescomp) we start with some time varying input sequence connected to a randomly recurrently connected group of neurons.